jebog/openshift-bootcamp/Labs/Lab01-Building-a-container/custom-docker-image-ex-4.md

-# Building a Customer Docker Image
+# Exercise 4 - Building a Customer Docker Image

 In this exercise, you'll create a simple Python application image from source code built locally.